Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Build Quality

 The 7HZ Timeless are well-built.
 Their aluminum bud casing and braided cable feel sturdy.
 They also come with extra metal filters, which are handy if you need to replace yours due to ear wax build-up.
 That said, the silicone ear tips are prone to ripping or forming holes.
 The fabric lining in the carrying case can also detach over time.
-They lack an IP rating for water resistance, although this is to be expected from IEMs.
+They lack an IP rating for water resistance, although this expected for most IEMs.

 8.0